AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 Format: `lost <MatricNo> <StockCode>`

-### 3.8 Searching the inventory
+### 3.8 Searching the inventory: `find description`
-It is possible to search the inventory for a Stock or StockType with the find command.
-It will display all Stocks or StockType that partially or fully matches the input query.
+It is possible to search the inventory for a Stock based its description with the find command.
+All Stocks whose description contains the query will be displayed.

-#### 3.8.1 Finding a Stock: `find stock`

-This finds all stocks that match the query.
-  Format: `find stock <Query>`
-#### 3.8.2 Finding a StockType: `find stocktype`

-This finds all StockTypes that matches the query.
-Format: `find stocktype <Query>`
+Format: `find description <Query>`

 ---
 ### 3.9 Using Undo and Redo commands: **[coming in v2.0]**